zendtech/ZendPHP-Attendee/Demo_Installation/README.md

 Read through these instructions to get an overview of the installation:
   * [https://help.zend.com/zendphp/current/content/installation/zendphpctl.htm](https://help.zend.com/zendphp/current/content/installation/zendphpctl.htm)
 ### Install `zendphpctl`
+NOTE that these commands assume you are the root user.
+* This is indicated by the command prompt `#`.
+* Do not enter `#` when you type in these commands
+* Anything listed here that's not preceded by `#` is output
+* Do not enter the output as a command!
-Download the zendphpctl script and its signature from our repository:
+* If you are not logged in as root, precede each of these commands with `sudo` Download the zendphpctl script and its signature from the ZendPHP repository:
 ```
 # curl -L https://repos.zend.com/zendphp/zendphpctl -o zendphpctl
 # curl -L https://repos.zend.com/zendphp/zendphpctl.sig -o zendphpctl.sig